seleniumQuery/seleniumQuery/README.md

 And much more.
 The example above is of something that has an equivalent in Selenium.
 Not everything does (many things would require tons of boilerplate in vanilla Selenium).

-### No special configuration needed - use it in your project right now:
+### No special configuration needed - use seleniumQuery's goodies in your project right now:

 On a regular `WebElement`...